huintech/scratch-resource-cli/README.md

 ## Instructions

-- Cli tools

 - Pre-process tools for release

   - **opt-size** used to delete useless files to reduce the expansion size

   - **gen-config** used to generate a configuration file that records the update parameters

       eg: `gen-config --version=v0.0.1 --repo=openblockcc/external-resources --cdn=https://cdn.openblock.cc/`

   - **gen-hash** used to generate the hash of the external-resource folder to verify the integrity of the content after copying the folder to the cache

 - Translation tools

   - **i18n-extract** used to extract all i18n content within resources identified as community official extensions

   - **i18n-push** used to push the extracted i18n content to transifex

   - **i18n-update** used to pull the translation content on transifex, generate and update the local translation file